kylestetz/CLNDR/README.md

   // or pulled in as a string
   template: clndrTemplate,

+  // determines which month to start with using either a date string or a moment object.
+  startWithMonth: "YYYY-MM-DD" or moment(),

   // start the week off on Sunday (0), Monday (1), etc. Sunday is the default.
+  // WARNING: if you are dealing with i18n and multiple languages, you probably
+  // don't want this!
+See the "Internationalization" section below for more.
   weekOffset: 0,

-  // determines which month to start with using either a date string or a moment object.
-  startWithMonth: "YYYY-MM-DD" or moment(),

   // an array of day abbreviation labels.
 If you have moment.js set to a different language,
   // it will guess these for you!
 If for some reason that doesn't work, use this...
-  // the array MUST start with Sunday
-  // (use in conjunction with weekOffset to change the starting day to Monday)
-  daysOfTheWeek: ['D', 'L', 'M', 'M', 'J', 'V', 'S'],
+  // WARNING: if you are dealing with i18n and multiple languages, you probably
+  // don't want this!
+See the "Internationalization" section below for more.
+  daysOfTheWeek: ['Su', 'Mo', 'Tu', 'We', 'Th', 'Fr', 'Sa'],

   // the target classnames that CLNDR will look for to bind events.
   // these are the defaults.